scuzzi/Terraform/README.md

     ├── data-storage/mysql/             #   Prod MySQL instance
     └── services/web-cluster-services/  #   Prod web cluster + autoscaling schedules
 ```
+Folder structure can be created using the folders.ps1 to save you time - modify this to your desired folder structure.

 ## Key Concepts Demonstrated